OWASP/owasp-summit-2017/Working-Sessions/Readme.md

-## Workshops
+## Working-Sessions

-Ideas for workshops to do:
+Ideas for Working-Sessions to do:

 - [AWS Lambda Security](AWS-Lambda-Security.md)
 - [Browser Security](Browser-security.md)